 Serpent and Dove by Shelby Mahurin is a magical and romantic tale.
-The book is told through the perspectives of the two main characters: Lou, a witch on the run, and Reid, a young man who has only ever known the life of a chasseur, or witch hunter.
+The book is told through the perspectives of the two main characters: Lou, a witch on the run, and Reid, a young man who has only ever known the life of a chasseur—or witch hunter.
 When events force them together and they are coerced into marriage, both of their lives change in ways they never expected.
-Especially when they realize they might not hate each other, after all.
+Especially when they realize they might not hate each other after all.

 All the French.
 French folklore, French words, France patisserie.
 I adore anything French.
-The city of Cesarine, the church, the theater, the chateau were all wonderfully descriptive and magical settings.
-As much as I love French, I haven’t read a lot of French mythology and folklore so reading about the Dames Blanches, and the Dames Rogues was new and exciting.
+The city of Cesarine, the church, the theater, and the chateau were all wonderfully descriptive and magical settings.
+As much as I love French, I haven’t read a lot of French mythology and folklore so reading about the Dames Blanches and the Dames Rogues was new and exciting.

 The Magic System.
 Shelby Mahurin’s magic system was unique and refreshing.
 The visual representation of magic was amazing.
 I loved the way Lou used magic and how the author explained it.
 It leads room for so many interpretations and ways to explore it.
-I’m also hopefully we will find out more about the other system of magic in the next book.
+I’m also hopeful we will find out more about the other system of magic in the next book.

 The romance.
 The romance in this book was such a pleasant change from romances in other young adult books I’ve read lately.
 The protagonists don’t like each much at the beginning, but they are rarely cruel to one another.
 I also really appreciated while both protagonists change over the course of the book, they learned to appreciate one other for who they are.
 Reid is totally #bookboyfriend goals.

 The twists.
 I love me some good twists in books.
-Serpent and Dove had a nice of “oh I totally called that” twists and “wow I didn’t see that coming!” twists.
+Serpent and Dove had a nice blend of “oh I totally called that” twists and “wow I didn’t see that coming!” twists.
 It’s just a satisfying feeling when the breadcrumbs fall into place and a big twist happens.